-- Make light your day back pack.
+- Make light your day backpack.

 - If you have moderate AMS you should stop to climb.

-- If there is no improvement after a few hrs (or overnight), you should have descended and after recovery you can ascent up.
+- If there is no improvement after a few hrs (or overnight), you should have descended and after recovery, you can ascent up.

-- If you have severe AMS (persistent vomiting severe, persistent headache, progressing fatigue, or extreme tiredness, delirium, confusion and coma, lost of coordination, rapid breathing after resting (25 or more per minute) severe cough, coughing pinkish sputum, rapid heart rate after resting (110 or more beats per minute) blueness of face and lips, and low urine output (less than 500ml) the only treatment is descent! descent! descent!
+- If you have severe AMS (persistent vomiting severe, persistent headache, progressing fatigue, or extreme tiredness, delirium, confusion and coma, loss of coordination, rapid breathing after resting (25 or more per minute) severe cough, coughing pinkish sputum, rapid heart rate after resting (110 or more beats per minute) blueness of face and lips, and low urine output (less than 500ml) the only treatment is descent! descent! descent!
 (600m to 1000m and oxygen) if you do not have available oxygen, do not wait till the next morning.
 Strong person or Helicopter, Doctor and Rescue team, give accompany to the victim avoiding exertion as much as possible.

 - Stop for a day or two for the rest every 2,000 feet (600 meters).